NinhvanLuyen/HubProfile/README.md

 ## MVVM Best practice

+- Separation of concerns
+> These UI-based classes should only contain logic that handles UI and operating system interactions.
+By keeping these classes as lean as possible, you can avoid many lifecycle-related problems.

 - Notice that each component depends only on the component one level below it.
 > For example, activities and fragments depend only on a view model.
 The repository is the only class that depends on multiple other classes; in this example, the repository depends on a persistent data model and a remote backend data source.